monish23004447/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Load the dataset and preprocess it by converting categorical variables to numerical.
-2.Split the data into features (X) and target variable (y).
+1.Split the dataset into features (X) and target (y), and preprocess the data.
-3.Divide the dataset into training and testing sets.
+2.Split data into training and testing sets.
-4.Train the Decision Tree Regressor on the training data.
+3.Train the Decision Tree Classifier using the training data.
-5.Predict the target values for the test data.
-6.Evaluate the model's performance using Mean Squared Error (MSE).
-7.Visualize the decision tree.
+4Predict and evaluate the model on the test data, then visualize the decision tre

 ## Program:
 ```
 /*
 Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
-Developed by:  Monishkumar.V
+Developed by:Monishkumar.V
 RegisterNumber:  212223040116
 */
 import pandas as pd